mattermost/docs/source/administration/devops-command-center.rst

 Only public incidents and incidents in which the active user is a member are displayed.
 System administrators have access to all incidents, whether or not they are members.

 Click on an incident to view additional metadata such as duration, number of involved members, number of messages posted to the channel, and a timeline of when steps were resolved.
-Optionally filter the list of incidents to show only ongoing incidents, or incidents for whom a given user is the commander.
+Optionally filter the list of incidents to include only ongoing incidents or the incident's commander.

 Exporting channels
 ^^^^^^^^^^^^^^^^^^